Publishing Ethics and Publication Malpractice Statement

 VIOLATIONS

-Complaints on publishing ethics violation may be connected with incorrect citing of information and plagiarism (using other authors’ content and conclusions without references to their papers), duplication of one’s own publications, inclusion of unreliable and/or false data in publications, incorrect indication of authors’ contribution into conducted research and some other violations.
+Complaints on publishing ethics violations may be connected with incorrect citing of information and plagiarism (using other authors’ content and/or conclusions without references to their papers), duplication of one’s own publications, inclusion of unreliable and/or false data in publications, incorrect indication of authors’ contribution to conducted research, and some other violations.

 To report a violation